mjohnson518/supernova-web/docs/nova-docs/overview/introduction.md

 ### JSON-RPC API

-SuperNova also implements a Bitcoin-compatible JSON-RPC API to ensure compatibility with existing tooling and services.
-This includes complete implementations of all standard methods, as well as SuperNova-specific extensions:
+Supernova also implements a Bitcoin-compatible JSON-RPC API to ensure compatibility with existing tooling and services.
+This includes complete implementations of all standard methods, as well as Supernova-specific extensions:

 ```bash
 # Get blockchain information using JSON-RPC